AI-synergy/email_routing_system/README.md

 ## Overview

 This project implements an automated grant-email triage workflow using **n8n**, **LLM-powered classification**, **entity extraction**, and **Gmail** integration.
-The workflow processes incoming messages, classifies them into meaningful categories, extracts structured entities, and automatically replies to **New Application** emails.
+The workflow processes incoming messages, classifies them into four categories, extracts structured entities, and automatically replies to **New Application** emails.

-The exported workflow is included in `workflow.json`.
+The exported workflow is included in `my_workflow.json`.

 ---